 Back to my first visit to the endocrinologist, he casually asked me what activities I did.
 I told him I started painting and showed him what I had done for the music album, but also, a few other drawings like a psychological portrait of myself.
 He really liked the way I perceived and illustrated ideas and asked if I would make a painting to illustrate thyroid illnesses.
 He wanted to be my first paid customer, he said.
 I accepted but it took me forever to come up with something and then make it.
 I was able to deliver the work by the end of 2018.

 I always wanted to create more paintings, but never really got at it.
-When we got to the end of 2018 and that it was time to have plans for 2019, I decided to commit to one painting per month for the whole year of 2019.
-I have been diligent to the task and I really like the experience; furthermore, I want to continue past 2019, and maybe, scale to two paintings a month.
+When we got to the end of 2018 and that it was time to make plans for 2019, I decided to commit to one painting per month for the whole year of 2019.
+I have been diligent to the task and I really enjoyed the experience; furthermore, I wanted to continue past 2019, and maybe, scale to two paintings a month.

 I decided to create this website to share my journey.
-Also, from most people to whom I show my paintings, I get strong reactions, moreover, some would like to purchase prints.
+I get strong reactions from the people to whom I show my paintings and some express the desire to purchase prints.
+This website serves to share my work and allow the possibility to purchase prints.

 Painting has been a great ally to my psychoanalytic therapy and I'm discovering more and more my true essence.